 She slid her legs over the side of the bed.
 “I’ve got to go,” she said flatly.
 She slid out of bed and started gathering up her clothes.

 “I might be busy for the new couple of weeks after I get into the White House but do you think we can do this again once I free up?”

 He’d run into her again over the years.
-Each time he found her more alluring than the last and each time he put forth more and more effort to get some reassurance that they would meet again.
-Every photo they together coincided with the triumphs of the American Emporer.
+Each time he found her more alluring than the last, he put forth more effort to get some reassurance that they would meet again.
+Every photo together coincided with the triumphs of the American Emporer.
 He stabilized the borders, reannexed the regions that had succeeded, and pacified the cities.
 The delicate empire he had glued back together shattered in his hands.
-In just a few months the self-proclaimed Marshall of the United States watched decades of work be undone.
+In just a few months, the self-proclaimed Marshall of the United States watched decades of work be undone.
 The opportunistic forces of disorder seemed to be keenly aware the Marshall’s tenure was coming to an end.
-The response from anemic ruler was weak and ineffectual.
+The response from the anemic ruler was weak and ineffectual.
 The world watched as he fought the hopeless battle to hang on to his dissolving legacy.

 He sensed that same weariness everywhere he went.
-He was a marked man people were cold to him as if they knew he would soon be irrelevant.
+He was a marked man, people.
+They were cold to him as if they knew he would soon be irrelevant.
 Life had passed by, and now he could only watch helplessly as his underlings slowly moved out the floor from under his feet.
 The purges provided temporary catharsis, but it was a futile effort.
-He knew no matter how many he killed he would never kill the one that would replace him.
+He knew no matter how many he killed, he would never kill the one that would replace him.

 “You’re looking good,” he tried to say in a sultry tone.
 “I can’t believe it, but you haven’t changed a bit,” he marveled.

 “Oh, hi,” she said, glancing up from her screen.